A centre of Europe

 2009-2012: Shrink Smart - Governance of Shrinkage within a European Context

-2009-2013: COST Action TU0803 Cities Regrowing Smaller - Fostering Knowledge on Regeneration Strategies in Shrinking Cities across Europe
+2009-2013: COST Action TU0803 Cities Re-growing Smaller - Fostering Knowledge on Regeneration Strategies in Shrinking Cities across Europe (supported by the EU RTD Framework Programme)

-The main objective of the Action is to foster the interdisciplinary knowledge of Regeneration Strategies in Shrinking Cities across Europe.
-By promoting the exchange of scientific knowledge in Europe and stimulating new ideas in selected reference cities, the network acts as a catalyst for innovative solutions to deal with demographic change and urban decline.
-COST is supported by the EU RTD Framework Programme.
+The main objective of the Action was to foster the interdisciplinary knowledge of Regeneration Strategies in Shrinking Cities across Europe.
+By promoting the exchange of scientific knowledge in Europe and stimulating new ideas in selected reference cities, the network has acted as a catalyst for innovative solutions to deal with demographic change and urban decline.

 [to the top]

-Note: I fully assert my copyright over the papers and other documents posted on this website
+Copyright note: I fully assert the copyright over my own academic papers and book chapters posted on this website.